 In order to register as a Landscape Design Professional, an applicant must certify they meet the requirements for plan preparation by providing professional qualifications.
 Colorado State law governs the sizes and types of projects that unlicensed individuals can design independent of Town requirements.
-For those projects exempt from State licensure, a GreenCO Best Management Practice Certificate of Completion or an associates degree or greater in a related field as approved by Castle Rock Water is required before registration will be issued.
+For those projects exempt from State licensure, applicants must successfully complete a Town registration workshop, and obtain the Qualified Water Efficient Landscaper (QWEL) certification. a GreenCO Best Management Practice Certificate of Completion or an associates degree or greater in a related field as approved by Castle Rock Water is required before registration will be issued.